John Tomlinson Roderick

 March 19, 1954 – May 24, 2020

 John Tomlinson Roderick, known to many as Tom or TR, transitioned onto his next adventure in his art studio in Boulder, Colorado.
-He was sixty-six years old and lived a beautiful, creative life with his wife of twenty-seven years, Donna.
+He was sixty-six years old and lived a beautiful, creative life with his wife of twenty-eight years, Donna.
 With an optimistic nature, he virtuously battled Glioblastoma, a journey that he handled with grace and style for twenty-eight months.
 He is survived by his wife Donna; his son, Chase; and his daughter Rachel Rae and 'son-in-love' Ryan Wix.